Moving from 1Password to iCloud Keychain

 "" in CSV files.
 That means I could (and should) have just replaced all occurrences of

 "" instead of removing the entries from the CSV file.
-I have later verified that would done the trick.
+I have later verified that would have done the trick.

 The CSV file could now be imported into iCloud Keychain from System Preferences -> Passwords by selecting the three dots at the bottom of the window, then "Import Passwords..." and then selecting the CSV file.